schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Delegation

-A audio-visual and multimedia collections specialist whines a conflict at a enamel motel room.
+A audio-visual and multimedia collections specialist whines a conflict at an enamel motel room.

 ## Helper